beam-community/bamboo/README.md

 * Easy to format recipients.
 You can do `new_email(to: Repo.one(User))` and Bamboo can format the user automatically.
 * Works out of the box with Phoenix.
 Use views and layouts to make rendering email easy.
 * Very composable.
 Emails are just a Bamboo.Email struct and be manipulated with plain functions.
 * Easy to unit test.
-Because deliver is separated from email creation, no special functions needed, just assert against fields on the email.
+Because delivery is separated from email creation, no special functions are needed, just assert against fields on the email.
 * Easy to test delivery in integration tests.
 As little repeated code as possible.

 See the module docs for the most up to date information.